SF-WDI-LABS/interview-prep/README.md

 Make sure that you return the type that the interviewer asks for.
 It looks careless to return an array when the task asks for a string.

 Return breaks you out of a method.
 Don’t return until you have fully processed the value you want to return.
 If you have a return in the middle of a loop, that loop will cease to run and won’t process the input any further.
-Sometimes that’s what you want, but often, you want to return at the END of a
+Sometimes that’s what you want, but often, you want to return AFTER a loop finishes.

 ### Know the exact syntax: